Ochaun Mathis and who else? Looking at potential portal target areas for the Huskers post-spring

 Mathis’ combination of past Power Five production and the fact that he plays a premium position means that he has options and is in line to benefit tremendously in the name, image and likeness market wherever he chooses.
 Nebraska undoubtedly put on the full-court press over the weekend.

-Head coach Scott Frost, of course, cannot comment on any recruit that isn’t yet officially part of the program, but he was asked Saturday about exploring the transfer market for help on the defensive front because of the light numbers overall.
+Coach Scott Frost, of course, cannot comment on any recruit who isn’t yet officially part of the program, but he was asked Saturday about exploring the transfer market for help on the defensive front because of the light numbers overall.
 NU lost four rotation players from 2021 — Ben Stille, Damion Daniels, Deontre Thomas and Jordon Riley — and has not yet added any this offseason.

 “I’m careful what I say.
 We’re going to look to add pieces if the right ones are available and at whatever positions a good player comes available,” Frost said.
 “There are certainly some (positions) where we think we could use an extra body and we’ll pay more attention to those positions.”